johndpope/harpoon/README.md

 <br>
 Other updates are planned in the near future.

+clone latest capstone / compile and copy into root folder

 ### Warning
 *harpoon* is a just for fun project, meaning I'm not putting all my effort into it (for now, at least :P).
 This being said, beware.
 Runtime function hooking is sneaky stuff, and my *harpoon* itself is certainly not perfect.